 Idaho Residents – Non-District

-Idaho residents who do NOT reside in Kootenai, Ada, Bonner, Bonneville, Canyon, Jerome, and Twin Falls counties are classified as non-district residents.
+Idaho residents who do NOT reside in Kootenai, Ada, Bonneville, Canyon, Jerome, and Twin Falls counties are classified as non-district residents.
 Non-district students may qualify for county support from their county of residence to cover the additional non-district tuition fees.
-To qualify for county support, non-district residents must file a Certificate of Residency with their home county auditor’s office each academic year.
-Certificate forms are available from the Admissions Office, Student Accounts Office, or the county auditor’s office.
+To qualify for county support, non-district residents must file a Certificate of Residency with their home county auditor’s office each academic year or each semester depending on the residence county.
+Certificate forms are available from Cardinal Central or the county auditor’s office.
 The counties will notify NIC if the Certificate of Residency has been approved.

 If verification is not received from the student’s home county, the student must pay non-district fees.
-(Exception: Students from Ada, Bonner, Bonneville, Canyon, Jerome, Kootenai, and Twin Falls counties are not required to complete the Certificate of Residency.)
+(Exception: Students from Kootenai, Ada, Bonneville, Canyon, Jerome, and Twin Falls counties are not required to complete the Certificate of Residency.)

 Students who exceed the tuition benefit will be charged non-district tuition.
-However, non-district tuition is significantly lower than out-of-state.
 Check with your county for further details.
 The county is obligated by state code to pay the out-of-district charge pursuant to Idaho State Code 33-2110A.

 Tuition Reduction Programs